Gödel's completeness theorem: Completeness in other logics

 The completeness theorem is a central property of first-order logic that does not hold for all logics.
 Second-order logic, for example, does not have a completeness theorem for its standard semantics (though does have the completeness property for Henkin semantics), and the set of logically valid formulas in second-order logic is not recursively enumerable.
 The same is true of all higher-order logics.
 It is possible to produce sound deductive systems for higher-order logics, but no such system can be complete.

 Lindström's theorem states that first-order logic is the strongest (subject to certain constraints) logic satisfying both compactness and completeness.

 A completeness theorem can be proved for modal logic or intuitionistic logic with respect to Kripke semantics.

 Proofs

 Gödel's original proof of the theorem proceeded by reducing the problem to a special case for formulas in a certain syntactic form, and then handling this form with an ad hoc argument.

 In modern logic texts, Gödel's completeness theorem is usually proved with Henkin's proof, rather than with Gödel's original proof.
-Henkin's proof directly constructs a term model for any consistent first-order theory.
-James Margetson (2004) developed a computerized formal proof using the Isabelle theorem prover.
-Other proofs are also known.
+Henkin's proof is often presented with the following steps: